rafaelpadilla/remote_image_viewer/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0.

 ## 🤝 Contribution